madhavkhoslaa/madhavkhoslaa.github.io/content/draft/FunctionalRust.md

 ### Observations

-1. The function return a type `T` which is the value held by the option enum
+1. The function returns a type `T` which is the value held by the option enum
 2. There is a trait bound `f` which is `FnOnce` and returns the same type as the enum.

 So we see can conclude that we need to pass in a closure that takes in no arguments to `unwrap_or_else` and return the same value as the option and it has to run only once.